FlagOpen/FlagEmbedding/README.md

 p_embeddings = model.encode(passages, normalize_embeddings=True)
 scores = q_embeddings @ p_embeddings.T
 ```
-If you want to load a your fine-tuned models, see [here](https://github.com/FlagOpen/FlagEmbedding/tree/master/FlagEmbedding/baai_general_embedding#3-load-your-model).
+If you want to load your fine-tuned models, see [here](https://github.com/FlagOpen/FlagEmbedding/tree/master/FlagEmbedding/baai_general_embedding#3-load-your-model).
 And use your instruction if you add it during fine-tuning.
-Set it a empty string "" if you don't add instruction to query in your json file.
+Set it to an empty string `""` if you don't add an instruction to the query in your json file.

 #### Using Langchain